Olympus E-M10 III vs Fujifilm X-T2

-The Olympus OM-D E-M10 Mark III and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in August 2017 and July 2016.
+The Olympus OM-D E-M10 Mark III and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in August 2017 and July 2016.
 Both the E-M10 III and the X-T2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 III) and an APS-C (X-T2) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 15.9 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-M10 III vs Fujifilm X-T2

 An illustration of the physical size and weight of the Olympus E-M10 III and the Fujifilm X-T2 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M10 III – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably larger (19 percent) than the Olympus E-M10 III.
 Moreover, the X-T2 is markedly heavier (24 percent) than the E-M10 III.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.